-- 1. The final project is a 30-credit study activity to be carried out over a half-year period, which completes the Master's programme. - The final project may be developed and implemented internally (within the UT), but it may also involve a commissioned assignment from a company or another higher education institution.
+- 1. The final project is a 30-credit study activity to be carried out over a half-year period, which completes the Master's programme. - 2.
+The final project may be developed and implemented at a UT research group, but it may also involve a commissioned assignment from a company, research institution, or another higher education institution.
 The final project may be performed abroad as well. - 3.
 The final project is a research and/or development undertaking related to the area of the student's chosen specialization. - 4.
 The final project committee consists of at least two supervisors: one from the BMS faculty and one from the EEMCS faculty, stressing the Business and IT signatures of the programme, respectively.